 You’ll need a pan like you see here and a slow cooker of course.

 Brown outsides of chicken beforehand just to get some browning on the skin.
 Use a skillet on your stovetop for this.

 Inside your slow cooker add in your broth, cream of celery or chicken soup and garlic powder.
 Whisk this together.

-Cover and cook on low 6-8 hours or on high for 3-4.
-(I recommend low) Cooking times will vary slightly depending on how tender you like your rice.
+Cover and cook on low 5-6 hours or until rice is tender and chicken is done all the way through.
+Cooking times will vary slightly depending on how thick your meat pcs. are.

 Could add more cheese on top the last 30 minutes if you wanted it over the top.